Why Hollywood writers are striking and the immediate impact

 Talks, which often extend for hours or days past a contract deadline, instead ended hours before the most recent contract expired Monday night.
 By that point writers, who voted overwhelmingly to authorize their leaders to call a strike, had already begun making signs for picket lines, Which they promptly put to use Tuesday.

-The AMPTP said that it had offered “generous increases in compensation for writers as well as improvements in streaming residuals” and would improve its offer but couldn’t due to the multitude of demands by the writers.
+The AMPTP said that it had offered “generous increases in compensation for writers as well as improvements in streaming residuals,” including the highest first-year wage increase in a WGA contract in more than 25 years, and the creation of a new category of rates that would mean a new, higher minimum for mid-level writers.
+The group said it was prepared to improve its offers, but the union was asking for so much more than companies were willing to offer that it cut off negotiations hours before the contract expired.

 What shows will be affected first?